pandas-dev/pandas/doc/source/development/roadmap-indexing-views.rst

 copy (possibly through block consolidation)).

 Finally, there are API / usability issues around views.
-It can be challenging to know the user’s intent in operation that modify a subset of a DataFrame (column and/or row selection), like:
+It can be challenging to know the user’s intent in operations that modify a subset of a DataFrame (column and/or row selection), like:

 .. code-block:: python